 There are two primary types of rubato: tempo rubato and rhythmic rubato.

-In tempo rubato, the overall tempo of the piece fluctuates, with certain passages played faster and others slower.
-This type of rubato often involves a “give and take” approach, where the performer accelerates or decelerates the tempo for expressive purposes but ensures that the piece’s overall pacing remains balanced.
+In tempo rubato, the overall tempo of the piece fluctuates, with certain phrases that are played faster and others slower.
+This type of rubato often involves a sort of “give and take” approach, where the performer accelerates or decelerates the tempo for expressive purposes but ensures that the piece’s overall pacing remains balanced.
 Tempo rubato is particularly effective in sections of music that are lyrical or emotive, allowing the performer to highlight moments of tension or release.

-Rhythmic rubato, on the other hand, focuses on the timing of individual notes or beats rather than the overall tempo.
-This involves slight alterations in the duration of specific notes or beats within a measure, creating a more nuanced and detailed expression.
+Rhythmic rubato focuses on the timing of individual notes or beats rather than the overall tempo.
+This involves slight alterations in the duration of specific piano notes or beats within a measure, creating a more nuanced and detailed expression.

 Rhythmic rubato requires a sophisticated sense of timing and is often used in passages that demand intricate phrasing and articulation.
-Unlike tempo rubato, rhythmic rubato does not necessarily change the overall speed of the piece but instead adds a layer of expressive detail to the rhythm.
+Unlike tempo rubato, rhythmic rubato does not necessarily change the overall speed of the piece but instead adds a layer of expressive detail to the rhythm of a phrase.

 How rubato enhances musical expression and emotion